 Quirky hotels in Nice France for a stay you will never forget…

-Le Negresco Its elegant pink dome is the most emblematic of hotels in Nice, but inside, past the top-hat-and-tights-wearing doormen, the Negresco is an amusing mix of elegance and quirky kitsch, all lovingly chosen by its reclusive owner, who lives in the top of the tower with her two little dogs, until her death at the ripe old age of 95 a few years ago.
+Le Negresco Its elegant pink dome is the most emblematic of hotels in Nice, but inside, past the top-hat-and-tights-wearing doormen, the Negresco is an amusing mix of elegance and quirky kitsch, all lovingly chosen by its reclusive owner, Jeanne Augier, who lived alone in the top of the tower with her two little dogs, until her death at the ripe old age of 95 a few years ago.
 Her will specified that the hotel is to never fall into corporate hands, so it is destined to remain its independent and gloriously quirky self into perpetuity.

 It’s a 5-star hotel of contradictions: Priceless antiques are side-by-side with sometimes atrocious examples of modern art.
-The best restaurant in town (the Chantecler, 2 Michelin stars) is next to a pink carousel-themed cafe, with painted horses that disconcertingly bob up and down while you eat.
+The best restaurant in town (the Michelin starred Chantecler) is next to a pink carousel-themed café, with painted horses that disconcertingly bob up and down while you eat.
 Just off the lobby, the magnificent open round ballroom features a glass ceiling designed by Gustave Eiffel and an enormous Baccarat crystal chandelier made for a Russian Tsar, all complemented by …a giant pop-art sculpture of a large woman with a tiny head, spinning on a pedestal.
-Not to mention the rooms, each a cacophony of priceless yet conflicting antiques and fabrics, but yet all fitted with ’50’s style glitter sinks and toilets.
+Not to mention the rooms, each a cacophony of priceless yet conflicting antiques and fabrics, and many rooms are fitted with ’50’s style glitter sinks and toilets.

-The Westminster Hotel and Spa, Nice’s other pink seaside hotel, is the oldest hotel on the Promenade; it opened in 1880 and is still owned by the great grandchildren of the original builder.
+The Westminster Hotel and Spa, Nice’s other pink seaside hotel is the oldest hotel on the Promenade; it opened in 1880 and is still owned by the great grandchildren of the original builder.
 It took its name with permission from the British Royal Family, who wintered on the Cote d’Azur at the time.
-This 4-star hotel is notable for its stunning view but also for its magnificent Hall of Florentine Fresques, painted in 1904 and just recently restored.
+This 4-star hotel is notable for its stunning sea view but also for its magnificent Hall of Florentine Fresques, painted in 1904 and just recently restored.
 For those whom the Negresco is just a liiittle too quirky, its stately neighbor Westminster is a good alternative, and less expensive to boot.